-Cameron McRae - Mr. McRae is a seasoned CEO, having led mining organizations through the full mining development cycle in four countries and across three continents.
-Mr. McRae served a 28-year career with Rio Tinto, and in Mongolia was President of Oyu Tolgoi LLC and Rio Tinto's country director for Mongolia.
-In that role he led the construction and startup of the US\$6 billion Oyu Tolgoi copper-gold mine, ahead of schedule, which at peak of construction had over 15,000 people employed on site.
-Mr. McRae has led successful greenfield and brownfield construction projects, overarching business transformations and business improvement projects, and at the corporate level has deep commercial/M&A experience.
-Prior to Oyu Tolgoi, Mr. McRae was CEO of Richards Bay Minerals in South Africa (2008-10), Managing Director of Murowa Diamonds in Zimbabwe (2006-07) and Project Director for the Hail Creek Coking Coal Expansion project in Australia.
-Prior to 2004, Mr. McRae held commercial and project leadership roles, both at the corporate and business unit levels.
+Independent Director Mr. McRae was appointed director of the Board in March 2018.
+Mr. McRae is a seasoned CEO, having led mining organizations through the full mining development cycle in four countries and across three continents.
+Cameron served a 28-year career with Rio Tinto, and in Mongolia was President of Oyu Tolgoi LLC and Rio Tinto's country director for Mongolia.
+In that role he led the construction and start-up of the US\$6 billion Oyu Tolgoi copper-gold mine, ahead of schedule, which at peak of construction had over 15,000 people employed on site.
+Cameron has led successful greenfield and brownfield construction projects, overarching business transformations and business improvement projects, and at the corporate level has deep commercial/M&A experience.
+Prior to Oyu Tolgoi, Cameron was CEO of Richards Bay Minerals in South Africa (2008-10), Managing Director of Murowa Diamonds in Zimbabwe (2006-07) and Project Director for the Hail Creek Coking Coal Expansion project in Australia.
+Prior to 2004, Cameron held commercial and project leadership roles, both at Corporate and Business Unit levels.
 In 1995, he was a key team member responsible for the A\$29 billion merger of CRA and RTZ into the dual listed Rio Tinto (which was the world's largest merger at the time).
-Mr. McRae is the founder of Tarva Investment & Advisory, a broad-based consultancy firm.
-Mr. McRae was schooled in Australia and Africa and holds a commercial degree and an MBA (Monash Mount Eliza, 1991).
+Mr. McRae is the founder of Tarva Investment & Advisory, a broad-based consultancy firm and is Chairman of Kincora Copper Limited (KCC on the TSX-V and ASX).
+Cameron is an advisor to the Business Council of Mongolia (previously Vice Chairman), is a trustee of the Arts Council and founder of the Institute of National Strategy.
+Cameron was schooled in Australia and Africa and holds a commercial degree and an MBA (Monash Mount Eliza, 1991).